jugen667/git-gui/README.md

 # Git GUI
 Simple GUI for Git project management

+## IN STALE
+Project is boring me, didn't expect that much rework while using the lib Currently commits an index but not the files

 ## Roadmap

 - ~~Open a repo~~
 - ~~Do a Git status~~
-- Show the git status (currently displaying if diffs)
+- ~~Show the git status~~
-- Add files (first all and then 1 by 1)
+- ~~Add files~~
 - Git commit with message
 - Git push
 - Save token and name in config